 \subsection{Overview and key expressions for direct detection}

-According to the momentum and energy conservations, WIMPs deposit more energy in the target when scattering on particles that have a mass similar to their own.
-Hence, the recent focus on searches for lighter WIMPs, especially below 10 GeV, has motivated the increase in the number of studies about WIMP-like DM interaction with electrons in the last years, since light WIMPs, with mass below few GeVs, can induce a detectable amount of events above the threshold of current detectors.

-Although the standard WIMP-nucleon scattering scenario assumes a weak interaction \cite{wimpweak}, there are no restrictions in the models to DM interacting simultaneously with nucleons and electrons, despite a new vector boson is commonly postulated in the latter framework \cite{wimpelectronandnucleon}.
-The most frequently considered model for the interaction between WIMPs and electrons suggests a hidden sector boson to be the mediator, without restrictions to its spin and parity \cite{damawimpelectronold}.
+Although the standard DM-nucleon scattering scenario assumes a weak interaction \cite{wimpweak}, there are no restrictions in the models to DM interacting simultaneously with nucleons and electrons, despite a new vector boson is commonly postulated in the latter framework \cite{wimpelectronandnucleon}.
+The most frequently considered model for the interaction between sub-GeV DM and electrons suggests a hidden sector boson to be the mediator, without restrictions to its spin and parity \cite{damawimpelectronold}.
 However, in order to simplify the model and accommodate the well motivated scenario of the dark photon \cite{dp}, this boson is supposed to be a vector.
-In this work, we consider only the scattering between WIMPs and electrons, neglecting the WIMP-nucleon interaction, in order to directly compare the analysis with reported studies from other experiments.
+In this search, we consider only the scattering between DM and electrons, neglecting the DM-nucleon interaction, in order to directly compare the analysis with reported studies from other experiments.
 Nevertheless, the typical momentum transfer involved in the scattering is much smaller than the sodium and iodine nuclei masses, implying that the nuclear recoil energy would be negligible.
 In this scenario, the Feynman diagram representing the scattering is presented in Fig. \ref{fig:feynman}.

-Generally, describing the kinematics of the electron ionization by a WIMP scattering is more complex than the typical WIMP-nucleon interaction, because the possible values of the momentum transfer in the interaction ($q$) can be as small as O(100 eV) for WIMP masses in the MeV range and energy depositions of O(1-10 eV), or as high as O(10 MeV) for WIMP masses in the GeV range and energy depositions of O(1-10 keVs) \cite{lagrangianwimpelec,damawimpelectronold}.
+Generally, describing the kinematics of the electron ionization by a DM scattering is more complex than the typical DM-nucleon interaction, because the possible values of the momentum transfer in the interaction ($q$) can be as small as O(100 eV) for DM masses in the MeV range and energy depositions of O(1-10 eV), or as high as O(10 MeV) for DM masses in the GeV range and energy depositions of O(1-10 keV) \cite{lagrangianwimpelec,damawimpelectronold}.

-Focusing on the direct detection of electron recoils, the velocity averaged cross section for the WIMP-electron scattering in a detector target can be determined by \cite{xenon10wimpelectron}:
+Focusing on the direct detection of electron recoils, the velocity averaged cross section for the DM-electron scattering in a detector target can be determined by \cite{xenon10wimpelectron}: